the young curator challenging the way we view contemporary art | read | i-D

 What was the concept behind Sans Titre?

 It really started with an opportunity.
-Around 10 months ago I inherited an apartment in Paris.
-I began to furnish it with art, vintage design, rare books, I curated the fantasised apartment of a young art collector, with objects that I gathered directly from artists, a few galleries, flea markets and antique shops.
-For a month, I would welcome people every day like they were "at home" with a coffee, we would talk for a little while, I'd take time to explain all the art pieces to them, and they could buy everything that was shown.
+Around 10 months ago, I inherited an apartment in Paris.
+I began to furnish it with art, vintage design, rare books, I curated the fantasized apartment of a young art collector, with objects that I gathered directly from artists, a few galleries, flea markets, and antique shops.
+For a month, I would welcome people every day like they were "at home" with a coffee.
+We would talk for a little while, I'd take time to explain all the art pieces to them, and they could buy everything that was shown.
 I wanted the experience to be the antithesis of the white-cube gallery.
 It worked well, the artists were happy, visitors were enthusiastic.
 So I decided to develop the concept and focus on what I know the best: contemporary art.

 What kind of space did you want to create?